Zainula1/Zainula1/README.md

 ## About Me
 I am looking for new opportunities in the domain of Machine Learning, Deep Learning, and IoT in order to expand my skillset and gain more experience in life.

-- 😄 I love to perform EDA of data and get value from data, using modern ML, DL techniques.
+- 😄 I would love to work with new projects to expands my machine learning and deep learning skills.
-- 🔭 I have recently worked on using Deep Learning to analyse Neuro-Physiology Signals such as EEG, ECG, etc.
+- 🔭 I have recently worked on using Deep Learning to etc.
-- ⚡ Fun fact: I have started writing some technical blogs recently which you can find [here](https://adnanmushtaq5.medium.com/).
-- 📫 You can reach me [here](https://www.linkedin.com/in/adnan-karol-aa1666179/) with LinkedIn.
 - 🌱 Feel Free to visit my Resume Website, where again you can contact me from [here](http://adnan-karol.mystrikingly.com/).